marcelo-ochoa/sqlcl-docker-extension/README.md

 ![Connect sample](docs/images/screenshot2.png?raw=true)

-Note that an Oracle server running at Docker Desktop or externals is not localhost, the IP for OracleXE running at Docker Desktop is available at the menu, Settings -> Resources -> Network -> Docker subnet, in my case is 192.168.65.0/24 so an internal IP for reaching OracleXE container running at Docker Desktop will be 192.168.65.2.
+Note that an Oracle server running at Docker Desktop or externals is not localhost, the IP for OracleXE running at Docker Desktop is available at the menu, Settings -> Resources -> Network -> Docker subnet, in my case is 192.168.65.0/24 so an internal IP for reaching OracleXE container running at Docker Desktop will be 192.168.65.2, , also there is an internal DNS name that resolve above IP named **host.docker.internal**.

 ![Docker Desktop Subnet](https://miro.medium.com/max/700/0*m4e0OEQprx_GgUA7)

 Let see an example of OracleXE started using OracleXE Docker Desktop Extension:

-SQL> connect scott/tiger@192.168.65.2:1521/xepdb1
+SQL> connect scott/tiger@host.docker.internal:1521/xepdb1

 which means for a sqlcl Add New Server:

-- Hostname/address: 192.168.65.2
+- Hostname/address: host.docker.internal
 - Port: 1521
 - PDB: xepdb1
 - Username: scott